imanghafoori1/laravel-fast-refresh-database/README.md

 ### Usage
-Add the trait to your test class and call the setup method in `setUp()` so the package can start logging insert queries and truncate only the touched tables after each test:
+Add the trait to your test class.
+The package automatically starts watching insert queries before each test (via a PHPUnit `@before` hook) and truncates only the tables that were touched after each test:

 ```php
 use Imanghafoori\DatabaseFresh\FastRefreshDatabase;